-3. Group Discussion and Reflection (16%):
+3. Group Discussion and Reflection (12%):

-- Students will be expected to read the Lesson notes, study the Review Questions and watch posted videos/links ahead of the class - During class, students will be randomly distributed into groups - The instructor will provide a relevant topic or guiding questions for students to discuss relating to the lesson of the day. - Students will discuss the topic/question in their groups for about 10 minutes - Students will be given time after class to write down their reflections/thoughts based on the discussion in the group discussion forum on Nexus.
-Students can also comment on other students' submissions. - Each group might be required to appoint a representative to summarize/debrief each group findings. - The instructor will summarize the topic by going through the Review Questions with the students, clarify misconceptions and answer any resulting question. - Students will receive maximum of 2 marks each week based on their group participation and reflection activities.
+- Students will be expected to read the textbook, lesson notes, study the Review Questions and watch posted videos/links (if any) ahead of the class. - During class, students will be randomly distributed into groups. - The instructor will provide a relevant topic or guiding questions for students to discuss relating to the lesson of the day. - Students will discuss the topic/question in their groups for about 10 minutes - Students will be given limited time during class to write down their reflections/thoughts based on the discussion in the group discussion forum on Nexus. - Each group might be required to appoint a representative to summarize/debrief each group's findings. - Students will receive a maximum of 2 marks each week based on their group participation and reflection activities.

-4. Final Exam (44%) - Date TBD
+4. Final Exam (45%) - Date TBD